 Wisconsin Student Immunization Law

-The Wisconsin Student Immunization Law (State Statute 252.04) requires the following vaccinations for students enrolled in Wisconsin school.
+The Wisconsin Student Immunization Law (State Statute 252.04) requires the following vaccinations (shots) for students enrolled in Wisconsin schools.

-Two key times that students require updates to their vaccinations are at Kindergarten entry and again at the start of 6th grade.
+Three key times that students require updates to their vaccinations are at Kindergarten entry, 7th grade, and 12th grade.
 A complete list of vaccines on file at school may be seen by signing in to the parent portal of Infinite Campus and viewing the dates listed under the Health tab.
 Contact the school nurse serving your school building for assistance.

 Age/Grade Number of Doses